NotNotNotDavid/newtesting/README.md

     Wed Nov 27 22:00:52 PST 2024
     Player: Evan T. Rally accessed their transactions: [Transaction[Player: Evan T. Rally, Price: 100, Company: Tosa Rail, Action: buy]]

+## Phase 4, Task 3 (Refactoring)

+After drawing out the UML diagram for my project, I noticed that there was alot... of coupling.
+A way to reduce this is to first remove the arrow from LedgerAppGUI to player, since game already has player and does not need an arrow to it.
+In hindsight, I added it stright from my LedgerApp and did not think too much about the design.
+Another thing I would refactor is making PrivateCompany and PublicCompany into one abstract Company class.
+Since both of these classes have very similar methods and implementation.
+They can easily be refactored into one abstract class.
+These are the most obvious things I would refactor, and I do not see the potential in any design patterns yet.

 ## DISCLAMER AND SOURCES